 SSCI provides cGMP dissolution support for APIs and a wide variety of dosage forms in various media systems, including biorelevant media.
 We have capability with various USP dissolution apparatus options, along with various diffusion experiments, using a variety of chromatographic and spectroscopic detection techniques.
 Our experience in comparative dissolution, combined with our expertise in solid-state chemistry, positions us well for in vitro bioequivalence testing of various drug products.

 Many different products require in vitro bioequivalence evaluation.
-A few of those products include:
+A few of those products not already covered by being BCS class 1 or BCS class 2 include:

 - Colesevelam Hydrochloride